Corvimae/kaizo-ironmon-plus/README.md

     > Perish Song is consistently cited as the most frustrating way to lose a run.
 Allowing a swap also introduces the risk of getting Roared, Whirlwinded, etc, and thus this introduces another layer of player decision.

 There are more differences than just these, and you should check out the [full ruleset](/rules.md) before starting.

+## How do I randomize the game so that I can play this?

+Most runners use [Universal Pokémon Randomizer ZX](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/releases).
+You can find pre-configured settings files for all the variants on their rule pages

 ## Can I modify this ruleset?